genropy/genropy_saved/docs/genro/wsgi.rst

 	.. _Paste: http://pythonpaste.org/
 	.. _WebOb: http://pythonpaste.org/webob/reference.html

-	For an example of middleware, see ``gnrpy/gnr/web/gzipmiddleware.py``.

-..(the script does not work currently Genro, but for other reasons, Michele Bertoldi indicates that it is working)).

 	You can find the WSGI declaration in the file ``root.py``, within the site directory of every genro project (WSGI application)::

 		import sys